 Our team also conducted AIC raids in China and Hong Kong in order find the true “players” and seize counterfeit merchandise that was then notarized and used as evidence in the two law suits filed on behalf of the client in China and Hong Kong.
 These steps ultimately resulted in “freezing” multiple bank accounts where counterfeit money had been deposited, shutting down counterfeit merchandise sold on Alibaba in China and the U.S., and stopping eBay sales of counterfeit goods.
 In the end, Harness Dickey obtained judgments against all three defendants involved in the wrong doing.
 These enforcement efforts and the ensuing litigation on multiple fronts were both serious and complex, and involved the extensive use of trusted local investigators and associates in multiple countries with varying rules and regulations.

-In other words, we had a strategic plan in place that attempted to stop most of the counterfeit goods from ever leaving China, but if they happened to be exported anyway, we had another plan in place to stop and destroy all counterfeit goods if and when they arrived in the U.S. As a result of this front-line experience, we find it essential to develop a multi-layered plan of action in order to obtain the highest degree of success in combating counterfeiting.
+In short, our strategic plan involved stopping most of the counterfeit goods from leaving China, and if any happened to slip through, we would have them stopped and destroyed if and when they arrived in the U.S. Having a multi-layered plan of action was essential to obtain the highest degree of success in combating the counterfeiting operation.

 The client was particularly satisfied with Harness Dickey’s swift results.
 Many law firms simply “stir things up” in Asia or play what is essentially a game of “whack-a-mole” where counterfeiters “pop-up” again and again.
-However, Harness Dickey was able to actually STOP the counterfeiting by obtaining permanent injunctions and final judgements that solved the problem and achieved a tangible victory with lasting ramifications.
+Harness Dickey, however, was able to actually STOP the counterfeiting by obtaining permanent injunctions and final judgements that solved the problem and achieved a tangible victory with lasting ramifications.